Skip to Content

 A trip to Halibut Point State Park (see below for more detail) is also a must-do.

-Enjoy a walk on Front Beach before visiting the fun boutique shops and fabulous art galleries around town.
+Enjoy a walk on Front Beach before visiting the fun boutique shops and fabulous art galleries.
 Of course, you have to get a lobster roll while in town as well!

-This popular New England day trip is located right about an hour from Boston.
-What started as a colony in 1653, Portsmouth was a busy shipping port and also served as the hub of government for this area.
+This popular New England day trip is located about an hour from Boston.
+Founded as a colony in 1653, Portsmouth was a busy shipping port and also served as the hub of government for this area.

-Today, visitors from all over flock to Portsmouth to enjoy a day of shopping, thanks to the fact that New Hampshire doesn’t have a sales tax.
+Today, visitors from all over flock to Portsmouth to enjoy a day of shopping because New Hampshire doesn’t have a sales tax.

-Spend time touring Strawbery Bank Museum, which consists of 40 buildings that range from the 17th to the 20th century.
-You can also tour the USS Albacore Museum before enjoying the many boutique shops and historic architecture that surrounds you.
+Spend time touring the Strawbery Bank Museum, which consists of 40 buildings from the 17th to the 20th century.
+You can also tour the USS Albacore Museum before enjoying the many boutique shops and historic architecture that surround you.

 This is one of the most beautiful day trips from Boston.
 I mean, beautiful!
 That’s because Halibut Point State Park is famous for its gorgeous New England seascape views.
-Located in Rockport, this can easily be combined with a day in the New England town of Rockport, or as a stand-alone trip on its own.
+Located in Rockport, this can easily be combined with a day in the town of Rockport in New England or as a stand-alone trip on its own.

-Located about an hour north of Boston, Newburyport is a little hidden gem in New England, making it one of the best Boston day trips to avoid crowds!
+Located about an hour north of Boston, Newburyport is a little hidden gem in New England.
+It is one of the best Boston day trips to avoid crowds!

-This small town started as a shipping port, and the historic aspect of the town surrounds you at every turn.
-Don’t let that fool you, though; Newburyport has become a very modern town as well, creating the perfect juxtaposition between old and new.
+This small town started as a shipping port, and its historic aspect surrounds you at every turn.
+Don’t let that fool you, though; Newburyport has also become a very modern town, creating the perfect juxtaposition between old and new.

 While in Newburyport, visit the fun shops and restaurants in the area before heading to Plum Island.
-Plum Island is a great place to do some bird watching and to see the dunes.
+Plum Island is a great place to watch birds and see the dunes.

 This is truly one of the fabulous New England day trips.

 You cannot have a list of day trips from Boston and not include the Witch City, Salem, Massachusetts.
-There are so many great things to do in Salem that you might find yourself wanting this to be one of your weekend getaways instead of just making it a day trip.
+There are so many great things to do in Salem that you might want this to be one of your weekend getaways instead of just making it a day trip.

 One of the most popular things to do in Salem is to visit the Salem Witch Museum.
-Here you can learn about the history of Salem through an animatronic recreation of the Salem Witch Trials.
-Honestly, the Salem Witch Museum is popular, but it was our least favorite thing in Salem.
+Here, you can learn about the history of Salem through an animatronic recreation of the Salem Witch Trials.
+Honestly, the Salem Witch Museum is popular, but it was our least favorite thing to do in Salem.

 Another popular attraction (that is worth a visit) is the House of Seven Gables.
 The House of Seven Gables is one of the historic homes in Salem that was made popular by author Nathaniel Hawthorne.